mcogswell/mcogswell.github.com/about.md

 perception to understand.
 Still, effective vision systems exist in animals, so at least part of the problem is simple enough to solve without more complex human-like abstractions.

+I wrote an [essay](/blog/why_ai) about how I got interested in the field a while ago.

 Other Interests